jheccob/Cryptopulse/replit.md

 The application features a modern React-based dashboard for real-time monitoring, configuration management, and bot control, backed by an Express.js server with WebSocket support for live updates.
 The system is designed as a full-stack trading assistant with comprehensive market analysis capabilities.

+**Current Status (January 2025)**: The application is fully functional with a demo data service providing realistic trading data for development and testing purposes.
+The trading bot successfully processes market data, generates signals, and updates the dashboard in real-time.

 # User Preferences

 Preferred communication style: Simple, everyday language.